 2. Increased Rental Car Revenues

-ConRACs create a competitive advantages for on-airport rental car operations compared to off-airport competitors.
+On-airport rental car operations capture 85% of rentals vs. 15% off-airport (DWU analysis of ACRP data).
 When rental car companies operate in a modern, accessible ConRAC facility integrated with airport ground transportation systems, they capture more rental transactions from customers.
-Off-airport rental car companies are required to operate 'double-bussing' arrangements—customers must take one shuttle from the airport terminal to the off-airport facility, and another shuttle from that facility to their vehicle.
-This inconvenience and added time cause many customers to use on-airport facilities.
+Off-airport rental car facilities require customers to take shuttle transfers, which may influence some customers to prefer on-airport facilities.
 The on-airport relocation of rental car operations in ConRACs directly captures customers who might otherwise use off-airport competitors, increasing rental volumes and CFC revenues for the airport.

 3. Free Up On-Airport Properties for Economic Development